 Audio analysis is made easy with Sonic Visualiser.
 It is a tool that will help you make sure you view and edit all of the audio files you have.

-You’ll be able to view them in the waveform format so that you can easily analyze every part of the song or audio file, compare signals with other files, and create annotations to have notes ready when you review these files.
+You’ll be able to view them in the waveform format to easily analyze every part of the song or audio file, compare signals with other files, and create annotations to have notes ready when you review them.

 And it’s a popular tool, as well.
 One of the biggest things that make it so popular is the ability to alter and view various formats, especially the most common formats you will find nowadays.

-Once you open an audio file in your preferred format, you’ll be able to view them and create annotations for the files inside.
+Once you open an audio file in your preferred format, you can view them and create annotations for the files inside.
 You can also view them in the waveform format to see where certain parts of the audio file are happening.

-You can easily adjust the zoom level on both the vertical and the horizontal level.
+You can easily adjust the zoom level on both the vertical and the horizontal levels.

 It allows you to analyze the files in more detail.
-You can also slow them down and play them back, making it easier for you to edit the files and explore them more completely.
+You can also slow them down and play them back, making editing the files easier and exploring them more completely.

 Sonic Visualizer is an open-source audio analyzing tool that will help you analyze your audio files, create annotations, compare signals, and view the waveform of any audio file.